By Megan Hale. Last Updated 4th July 2025.

 - Admin costs of your affairs due to lack of mental capacity.

 Additionally, you can make a loss of earnings claim through the CICA.
-However, you will only receive backdated pay from the 29th week onwards as you will be expected to claim Statutory Sick Pay (SSP) for the first 28 weeks.
+However, you will need to satisfy certain criteria.

-For more information on criminal injuries such as assault, compensation payouts, and more, get in touch with our advisors today.
-Whilst our criminal injury compensation calculator can give you an idea as to how much you could receive, we can give you a more accurate figure if you speak with us directly.
+For more information on criminal injuries and compensation payouts, get in touch with our advisors today.
+Whilst our criminal injury compensation calculator can give you an idea as to how much you could receive, our advisors can offer guidance tailored to your unique circumstances.

 What Are Criminal Injuries?